-PTSD
+PTSD proviso

-Proviso 62.23 located in the Budget Bill directs that of the funds appropriated, one half shall go to Law Enforcement Assistance Program (SCLEAP) and the other half to SC Firefighter Assistance Support Team (FAST) to purchase insurance policies to pay out of pocket expenses for law enforcement, firefighters, emergency medical service personnel when receiving treatment for PTSD.
+H.4000- Proviso 62.23 located in the Budget Bill directs that of the funds appropriated, one half shall go to Law Enforcement Assistance Program (SCLEAP) and the other half to SC Firefighter Assistance Support Team (FAST) to purchase insurance policies to pay out of pocket expenses for law enforcement, firefighters, emergency medical service personnel when receiving treatment for PTSD.
 Funds may also be used to provide prevention and response initiatives to and for law enforcement, firefighters, and emergency medical service personnel.
 The program was created by the General Assembly in FY16-17 with nonrecurring funding of \$500,000.
 We are seeking \$500,000 in the FY19-20 Budget.
-SKA met with Ways and Means Staff regarding funding Proviso at \$500,000.
-No funding was provided by the Ways and Means Committee.
+Proviso was adopted; however, no funding was provided by the House Ways and Means Committee.

 S.326 is a Joint Resolution authored by Senator Massey that authorizes SLED to distribute \$250,000 to the SC State Firefighters Association to provide PTSD insurance and programs.
-S.326 has passed through the Senate and is currently in the House Ways and Means Committee.
-SKA met with Ways and Means Staff.
-Staff recommended that S.326 be recalled from committee.
+S.326 was recalled from committee and received 2nd reading March 7 and third on March 8.
+Awaiting ratification and action by the Governor.